Pola

 FAQ on Key Differences

-Frequently Asked Questions on Brand, Branding, and Corporate Design
+Frequent Questions about Brand, Branding, and Corporate Design

-Isn't a logo the most important part of the brand?
+Isn’t a logo the most important part of a brand?

-When is a re-branding worthwhile instead of minor adjustments?
+When is rebranding worthwhile instead of minor adjustments?

-What is the difference between a Brand Guide and a Design System?
+What’s the difference between a brand guide and a design system?

-How do we ensure branding doesn't sound like 'advertising'?
+How do we avoid branding sounding like "advertising"?

 How do we maintain consistency without stifling creativity?